-Examines the common, acute, and chronic health problems occurring in adults using a body - system scheme and a physical, emotional, psychosocial, spiritual, intellectual, and cultural approach.
-Advanced pathophysiology, assessment and diagnostic strategies specific to the acute and common problems in adults will be stressed.
-Nursing strategies used to enhance, maintain, and restore health will be emphasized.
-Prerequisites: NURS5100, NURS5143.
+Examines common acute and chronic health problems occurring in adults using a body-systems approach, and incorporates the physical, emotional, psychological, spiritual, intellectual and cultural aspects of the individual when planning care.
+Students will utilize and integrate advanced pathophysiology, pharmacology, and nursing theory to formulate differential diagnoses based on appropriate patient history and physical examination in order to create holistic treatment plans.
+Strategies used to enhance, maintain and restore health will be emphasized.
+Prerequisites: NURS5100, NURS5440.